dhis2/design-system/organisms/data-table.md

 ## Usage

 Displaying data in a structured way aids understanding and highlights relationships in data sets.
 Data tables allow the user to see detailed information about data sets.
-Each individual record in a data table can be viewed, interacted with and manipulated.
+Each record in a data table can be viewed, interacted with and manipulated.

 Data tables should only be presented to the user when needed.
 A data table full of complex data can be overwhelming.
-Before using a data table, consider whether an application could parse and display the information in a more user friendly, understandable way.
+Before using a data table, consider whether an application could parse and display the information in a more user-friendly, understandable way.
 In cases where the user wants to see all of the data available, a data table is perfect.

 There are several different types of functionality and options available in the data table component.
 The correct data table to use will depend on the use case and type of data being displayed.
 The functionality and options available in the data table component are highlighted and discussed below.